ficocelliguy/bitburner-src/markdown/bitburner.cyberdeck.cortexshare.md

 ## Cyberdeck.cortexShare() method

 Loans neural bandwidth (and ram) to produce neurodes.
+Effect increases with the number of threads the current script is launched with.

 **Signature:**